Remarks on Auslander's depth formula for quasi-projective dimension: Conventions and Background

-One has $\text{qpd}_R M = \infty$ if and only if $M$ does not admit a bounded quasi-projective resolution. \end{enumerate} \end{definition} The quasi-projective dimension was defined and studied in \cite{GJT}.
-The authors verified several results, such as a version of the Auslander-Buchsbaum formula, the depth formula, and the Auslander-Reiten conjecture.
-Some of these results will be stated below.
+\item The \textit{quasi-projective dimension} of $M$, denoted by $\operatorname{qpd}_R M$ is defined as follows: if $M\not=0$, and $\operatorname{qpd}_R M=-\infty$ if $M=0$. \end{enumerate} \end{definition} One has $\text{qpd}_R M = \infty$ if and only if $M$ does not admit a bounded quasi-projective resolution.
+In \cite{GJT}, the authors established several results, including versions of the Auslander-Buchsbaum formula, Auslander's depth formula, and the Auslander-Reiten conjecture for modules of finite quasi-projective dimension.
+Some of these results are stated below.

 A complex $(X,\partial)$ of free $R$-modules of finite rank is called \textit{minimal} if $\partial_i \otimes_R k=0$ for all $i$, where $k$ is the residue field of $R$.

 \begin{proposition} \cite[Proposition 4.1]{GJT} Let $R$ be a local ring, and let $M$ be a non-zero $R$-module with $\mathrm{qpd}_R M < \infty$.
 Then there exists a finite minimal quasi-projective resolution $F$ of $M$ such that $\mathrm{qpd}_R M = \sup F - \mathrm{hsup} F$. \end{proposition}